GluuFederation/docs-oxd-prod/3.1.2/sources/libraries/languages/java/index.md

 #### Setup Client

 !!!
+Note:
-Note: Use this operation only when communication with oxd is established via https.
+    Use this operation only when communication with oxd is established via https.

-The purpose of Setup Client is similar to that of [Register Site](#register-site): registering a new OpenID Client at your OP and retrieving an "**oxd_id**" (an identifier that must be passed when calling the rest of operations except (Get Client Token)[#get-client-token]).
+The purpose of Setup Client is similar to that of [Register Site](#register-site): registering a new OpenID Client at your OP and retrieving an "**oxd_id**" (an identifier that must be passed when calling the rest of operations except [Get Client Token](#get-client-token)).

 Setup Client additionally returns a **client_id** and a **client_secret**.
 These two pieces of data are needed when calling the [Get Client Token](#get-client-token) operation.